GlacioHack/xdem/doc/source/accuracy_precision.md

 For random errors, a variability in error magnitude or **heteroscedasticity** is common in elevation data (e.g., large errors on steep slopes).
-Finally, spatially structured yet random patterns of errors (e.g., along-track undulations) also exist and force us to consider the **spatial correlation of errors**.
+Finally, spatially structured yet random patterns of errors (e.g., along-track undulations) also exist and force us to consider the **spatial correlation of random errors (sometimes called structured errors)**.

 Translating the accuracy and precision concepts to elevation data, we can thus define: